jakobkmar/KSpigot/readme.md

 // set data for a given key
 nbt["custom", NBTDataType.DOUBLE] = 3.3

+// delete data for a given key nbt -= "keyToDelete"

 // save data to the entity
 entity.nbtData = nbt